 Whichever approach you take, it's important that your eventual OCDS publication contain at least as much information as your other public datasets of contracting data; otherwise, users are less likely to use your OCDS publication.

-Mapping the hard cases¶
+Deal with the hard cases¶

 Mapping data to OCDS is not always obvious.
-Please refer to our how-to guides and worked examples to learn how to map data for specific cases:
+Please refer to our how-to guides and worked examples to learn how to map data for specific hard cases:

-- Awards, contracts, buyers and suppliers
+- Buyers and suppliers

 - Organization classifications